-CITCNepal has been working in partnership with the Cheshire Fire Cadets, who are being partnered by the London Fire Cadets to raise the funds needed to support the project.
+CITCNepal has been working with the Cheshire Fire Cadets, who are being partnered by the London Fire Cadets to raise the funds needed to support the project.

 Over the last 2 years, the cadets have worked hard to raise money to build 6 new much needed earthquake resistant classrooms in the village of Kangel.

 Shree Jeevan Jyoti Higher Secondary School sustained severe and devastating damage due to the 2015 Earthquakes.
 Since that time children have been studying in inadequate, temporary shelters that are prone to overheating in the hot Nepalese sun and leaking during the monsoon season.
 This disruption to the learning environment is extremely challenging for the children and teachers.